visualizedata/data-structures/README.md

 From database to visual representation.
 Interface design.
 Workshop by Jessie Han: How to create filters on the front end.

-**Weekly Assignment 10, due Tuesday 11/9 at 6:00pm:**
+**Weekly Assignment 9, due Tuesday 11/9 at 6:00pm:**
-You will submit the final designs for the interfaces for each of your three data sources.
+You will begin writing sensor data to a database.

 Debate: SQL vs. NoSQL [1/2 | 3/4]